State Fourth Generation

 Fourth generation (4G) is of cellular wireless standards.
 Fourth generation is a successor to 3G and 2G standards.
 The arrangement of the generations generally refers to a change in the fundamental nature of the service.
 The first was that move from analogue (1G) to digital (2G) transmission.
 It was followed by spread spectrum transmission, multi-media support and at least 200 kbit/s of 3rd Generation (3G) and now 4th Generation (4G), which refers to all IP packet-switched networks, mobile ultra-broadband (gigabit speed) access and multi-carrier transmission.

-What do you understand by the term process migration?
+Explain what do you meant by the term overlay.

 18,76,764